-The Principal requires that traffic is managed strictly in accordance with the approved TGS.
+The Principal requires that traffic is managed strictly in accordance with the submitted TMP and approved TGS.
 Costs for re-inspection will apply for non-conformances relating to inappropriate use of speed limits and other TGS non-conformances.
 Additional non-conformances may also be identified through audits against MRTS50 Specific Quality System Requirements.